What Is SEO Competitor Analysis?

 Step 3: Evaluate Competitor Content

 Content is the backbone of SEO.
 A deep dive into your rivals’ top-performing content helps you understand what resonates with your shared audience.
 On-page SEO plays a critical role in helping content rank.
 Once you’ve identified the top-performing content of your competitors, analyse what they’re doing right.
+Look at the following elements:- Page titles and meta descriptions: Are they compelling?
+Keyword-rich?

 - Headings (H1, H2, etc.): Do they use clear keyword hierarchies?